Xtines/pydata18notes/timeseriestalk_jyau.md

+### Data and modeling prep steps

+- Time Series EDA
+- series transformation
+    - applying first differencing and ...

+- model implementation via scikit-learn/stats models
+- model diagnostic
+    - remaining noise/error terms should be iid

+**-> Lecturer had a 3 hr Tutorial at PyData SanFran in 2016 on Youtube**

+##### Model formulation

+Markov Switching Model: A Markov Chain model relates the past state to the current state.
+  - ex: A simple version with 2 states

 #### ARMA Autoregressive Moving Average Model

 Future value Y(t+H) is a function of previous Yis and a series of "shocks" or error terms.